MarTech Tool Fatigue: Why Too Many Marketing Tools Hurt Growth

 Disconnected stacks create data loss, duplicated records, and reporting gaps that compound over time.
 Teams spend hours reconciling numbers instead of acting on them.
 Leaders lose confidence in performance metrics.
 Strategy becomes reactive instead of intentional.

 The most dangerous part is that these costs are rarely obvious.
 They hide in manual processes, missed opportunities, and decisions made on incomplete information.
-This is why I focus on the Three Pillars of Infrastructure to ensure growth is intentional
+This is why we focus on the Three Pillars of Infrastructure to ensure growth is intentional

 Why Buying More Tools Rarely Fixes the Problem